NASA-IMPACT/us-fire-events-tool/README.md

-# CONUS Fire events visualization tool
+# Fire events visualization tool

 Web application that visualizes fire data from VIIRS satellite observations and aims to showcase active fires and fire perimeters to understand fire progression.